-Over the years since its founding in 1899, New York State Historical Association has developed a noteworthy Research Library that supplements the diverse and world renowned collections at Fenimore Art Museum and The Farmers’ Museum.
+The Research Library supplements the diverse and world renowned collections at Fenimore Art Museum and The Farmers’ Museum.
 Our broad focus includes New York State with an emphasis on Otsego and nearby counties, American, and Native American history, art, and material culture.
 The Library's Special Collections include rare books, manuscripts and archival collections, trade catalogs, pamphlets, broadsides, and ephemera.

 Hours & Use Fees